HeathmontDataAnalytics/heathmontdataanalytics.github.io/topics/databases.md

 ### Question 9

+Delia is importing a large CSV file into a database table from a repository of weather data.
+The CSV has the following columns: `date`, `temperature`, `humidity`, and `wind_speed`.
+She wants to ensure that the data is stored correctly in the database.
+Describe how she could use each of the validation types on this data.

+### Question 10

 Explain the difference between the `WHERE` and `HAVING` clauses in SQL.

-### Question 10
+### Question 11

 Michael has created a table called `games` with the following columns: `game_id`, `title`, `release_date`, and `genre`.
 He has set the data type of title, release_date and genre to `VARCHAR(400)`.
 After testing, he is confident that the database will function correctly.
 Why might Michael still want to reconsider the design of his database?
 Give two reasons.

-### Question 11
+### Question 12

 Describe the results of the following SQL query: